N3zzar/Dbt-cloud-Project/thoughtprocess.md

 * `core`
 * `marketing`

-The marts layer was where I had to decide if I was going to keep on using all the orders or not, but knowing that an order in the database had multiple order statuses, I decided to go with just filtering for delivered orders in all my calculations.
+The marts layer was where I had to decide if I was going to keep on using all the orders or not, but knowing that an order in the database had multiple order statuses, I decided to go with just filtering for delivered orders in some of my calculations.

-My marts models was calculated based on core business domain and all metrics relevant was calcualated.
+My marts models was calculated based on core business domain and all metrics relevant was calculated.
 I also defined my tags based on the grain and subfolders.
 Although a `dim_date` table was created, it was not heavily used in this layer.

 My documentation was organized per Subfolder using a `.yml` file.

 Models were built around core business domains, metrics were calculated accordingly, and tags were defined based on grain and subfolders.
-Although a `dim_date` table was created, it was not heavily used in this layer.